 We revisit this question by studying the effects of medium-term fluctuations in the RER on firm-level export and import decisions, innovation, and productivity growth using a dynamic heterogenous-firm model and micro data for many countries.
-We view changes in productivity as the result of firms' deliberate decisions and not as the outcome of externalities and develop a dynamic model of R&D investment by heterogeneous firms that can also choose to export their output and import intermediate inputs.6
+We view changes in productivity as the result of firms' deliberate decisions: we develop a dynamic model of R&D investment by heterogeneous firms that can also choose to export their output and import intermediate inputs.3

-Our model implies that RER depreciations have different effects on firms' sales, profits and cash flow according to their trade status: they rise for exporters as these gain market shares abroad; and fall for importers as their costs rise.7 For firms engaging in both activities, the net effect on profits and cash flow depends on their export intensity relative to their import intensity.
+Our small-open-economy model implies that RER depreciations have different effects on firms' sales, profits and cash flow according to their trade status: they rise for exporters as these gain market shares abroad; and fall for importers as their costs rise.
+For firms engaging in both activities, the net effect on profits and cash flow depends on their export intensity relative to their import intensity.
 If RER fluctuations are persistent, they affect both current and future profits and thus the net present value of innovation.
 Subsequently, exporting firms' R&D activities and thereby TFP growth are enhanced by RER depreciations, whereas importing firms reduce their R&D during depreciations.
 Whether changes in cash flow or expected future profits drive the response of R&D activity to RER fluctuations depends on the importance of credit constraints, which may matter particularly in the case of emerging economies.
 We therefore allow for the potential presence of credit constraints in the model.
-Due to sunk innovation costs, the model yields asymmetric effects of real depreciations and appreciations, as first discussed by the hysteresis literature.
-Firms tend to respond less to a negative profitability shock compared to a positive one because they try to avoid having to repay the R&D start-up cost in case they stop doing innovation.8

-We then evaluate the model's quantitative performance by structurally estimating its key parameters using firm-level micro data for many countries.
-Since to our knowledge no single available dataset contains all the information we need, we combine firm-level data from a series of sources (Orbis, Wordbase, World Bank's Exporter Dynamics Database, representative micro data for several countries)9 for around 70 emerging economies and 20 industrialized countries for the period 2001-2010 to evaluate manufacturing firms' responses to changes in the RER.10
+We evaluate the model's quantitative performance by structurally estimating its key parameters using firm-level micro data for many countries.
+Since to our knowledge no single available dataset contains all the information we need, we combine firm-level data from a series of sources (Orbis, Wordbase, World Bank's Exporter Dynamics Database)4 for around 70 emerging economies and 20 industrialized countries for the period 2001-2010 to evaluate manufacturing firms' responses to changes